-When amphibians and reptiles moved onto land, they retained this basic structure and side-to-side motion, which is most obvious if you watch the way lizards and snakes move.
+When animals moved onto land, amphibians and reptiles retained this basic structure and side-to-side motion, which is most obvious if you watch the way lizards and snakes move.

 Whales evolved about 50 million years ago from land-based mammals that returned to the water.
 Their ancestors walked on four legs.
 The orientation of the legs, other bones, and muscles in mammals allows for easy motion of the spine forward and back (or up and down) and limited motion from side to side.
 Think of a swimmer doing the butterfly, with the hips and legs moving in an up-and-down motion.

 As the hind legs were lost and the tail fin evolved, whales maintained the same relative orientation of the spine and muscles, so the whale tail moves up and down, as do the tail fins of other marine mammals such as dolphins, seals, and sea otters.
 Whales essentially gallop underwater.